 EPA is also working with the Lower Yakima Valley Groundwater Management Area advisory committee to develop a comprehensive plan to reduce nitrate contamination in groundwater to below drinking water standards.

-In March 2013, EPA and several dairies in the Lower Yakima Valley area signed a legal agreement called a Consent Order to address sources of nitrate contamination in groundwater near and downgradient of the dairies’ facilities (see "Documents" below for a copy of th.
+In March 2013, EPA and several dairies in the Lower Yakima Valley area signed a legal agreement called a Consent Order (see Documents below) to address sources of nitrate contamination in groundwater near and downgradient of the dairies’ facilities.

 In signing the Consent Order, the dairies agreed to: